 - Partial payment or installment plan: If you notify the IRS or creditor that you’re unable to pay your debt and you have no money in your account to seize, you might be in a better position to set up a payment plan.
 In some states, if you can’t pay your tax bill, you can make an offer in compromise, or settlement offer, to pay your debt.

-Bank Account Garnishment Laws: How a Bank Levy Works
+Bank Account Garnishment Laws and How the Bank Levy Process Works

 Claiming Bank Levy Exemptions